|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘animation’ Category

-The Golden Rock - June 18th, 2008 Edition
+Wednesday, June 18th, 2008

 - I missed out on the Hong Kong box office’s weekend gross, so let’s look at the box office tally up to Tuesday.
 As expected, The Incredible Hulk is still on top with a 6-day total of HK$6.45 million from 39 screens.
 Meanwhile, Narnia overtook The Happening over the weekend and is still at second place with HK$18.45 million after 13 days.
 The Happening got bumped all the way to 4th place with HK$2.97 million after 6 days.
 It’ll likely do better than Lady in the Water.
 The horror film was bumped by Sex and the City, which has earned HK$11.07 million after 13 days.
 Very impressive for a 2.5 hour-category III film.